Skip to main content

 Note: For Created Weekly Work History arrays, see Work History Data section.

-Important Definitions to Know: CPS Job and CPS Employer
+User note: CPS Job and CPS Employer definitions

 The terms "CPS job" and "CPS employer" are found multiple times in the Work Experience section.
 A respondent's CPS job is his/her current/most recent (main) job, and the CPS employer is the name of the employer for that job.
 CPS stands for the Current Population Survey, a survey sponsored jointly by the U.S. Census Bureau and the U.S. Bureau of Labor Statistics.
 In the majority of the survey years, the CPS sections of the NLSY79 instruments were those questions that replicated (as much as possible) the questions asked in the CPS.
 There was no CPS section in the 2000-2004 and 2008-present NLSY79 survey years; however, in all years the CPS employer is defined as the respondent's current/most recent (main) job.
 See the Labor Force Status section for more details.